Town vs. Village vs. Hamlet on Long Island

 Nassau vs. Suffolk County Differences

-While the structure is the same across Long Island:
+While the legal framework is the same across Long Island:

-- Suffolk County has more large hamlets and unincorporated areas
+- Suffolk County has more large hamlet areas and broader unincorporated sections

-- Village density is higher in older, more developed areas
+- Village density tends to be higher in older, more densely developed parts of the region

 Common Misconceptions